brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 He fought in some of the biggest battles of World War II, including Stalingrad and Kursk, and was wounded several times.
-But if you ask him about that, he’d mostly smile as he told you about the pretty nurses he met while recovering from his wounds.
-He’d also tell you that he was wounded in the leg... though the photographs clearly show a bandage on his head...
-He’d just laugh about that too.
+But if you ask him about that, he'd mostly smile as he told you about the pretty nurses he met while recovering from his wounds.
+He'd also tell you that he was wounded in the leg... though the photographs clearly show a bandage on his head...
+He'd just laugh about that too.

 {% include figure.html path="blog/grandfather/wounded.jpg" alt="Wounded in the war" %}